-Complete one course from each of the four subfields of anthropology and a methods course as listed below.
+Complete one course from each of the four subfields of anthropology as listed below.
 The respective introductory course listed above should be completed prior to enrolling in an upper division course.

-Complete one of the following courses in Biological Anthropology:

-ANTH 301 Human Fossils and Evolution

-ANTH 302 Biological Basis of Sex Differences ANTH 303 Human Behavioral Ecology

-ANTH 305 Topics in Biological Anthropology

-ANTH 313 Primate Behavioral Ecology

-ANTH 315: Forensic Anthropology: Theory and Practice

-Complete one of the following courses in Archaeology:

-ANTH 322 Historical Archaeology

-ANTH 324: Archaeology and the Bible

-ANTH 325 World Prehistory

-ANTH 326 Topics in Archaeology

-ANTH 327 Archaeology of North America

-ANTH 329 Bioarchaeology

-ANTH 392 Research in California Prehistory

-Complete one of the following courses in Cultural Anthropology:

-ANTH 342 Organization of Societies

-ANTH 345 Nature and Society: Topics in Anthropology and the Environment

-ANTH 352 Global Issues

-ANTH 354 Quest for the Other: Tourism and Culture

-ANTH 358 Topics in Sociocultural Anthropology

-Complete one of the following courses in Linguistic Anthropology:

-ANTH 380 Language, Culture, and Society

-ANTH 382 Language Change

-ANTH 383 Language in Sociopolitical Context

-ANTH 384 Topics in Linguistic Anthropology

-ANTH 386 Sign Languages and Signing Communities

-Complete one course from the list of methods courses below:

-ANTH 412 Human Osteology

-ANTH 414 Primate Observational Methods

-ANTH 415 Forensic Anthropology Methods

-ANTH 420 Archaeology Methods

-ANTH 444 Material Culture Studies

-ANTH 451 Applied Ethnographic Methods

-ANTH 454 Ethnographic Field School

-ANTH 480 Studies of Language Use

-Complete the following course the fall semester prior to graduation:

-ANTH 491 Senior Seminar

-Total Units In Major Core
+Complete one of the following courses in Biological Anthropology t: 4

+ANTH 301 Human Fossils and Evolution 4

+ANTH 302 Biological Basis of Sex Differences 4

+ANTH 303 Human Behavioral Ecology 4

+ANTH 305 Topics in Biological Anthropology 4

+ANTH 314 Primate Behavioral Ecology 4

+Complete one of the following courses in Archaeology: 4

+ANTH 322 Historical Archaeology 4

+ANTH 325 World Prehistory 4

+ANTH 326 Topics in Archaeology 4

+ANTH 327 Archaeology of North America 4

+ANTH 329 Bioarchaeology 4

+ANTH 392 Research in California Prehistory 4

+Complete one of the following courses in Cultural Anthropology: 4

+ANTH 342 Organization of Societies 4

+ANTH 345 Nature and Society: Topics in Anthropology and the Enviro nment 4

+ANTH 352 Global Issues 4

+ANTH 354 Quest for the Other: Tourism and Culture 4

+ANTH 358 Topics in Sociocultural Anthropology 4

+Complete one of the following courses in Linguistic Anthropology : 4

+ANTH 380 Language, Culture, and Society 4

+ANTH 382 Language Change 4

+ANTH 383 Language in Sociopolitical Context 4

+ANTH 384 Topics in Linguistic Anthropology 4

+ANTH 386 Sign Languages and Signing Communities 4

+Complete one course from the list below: 4

+ANTH 412 Human Osteology 4

+ANTH 414 Primate Behavior Laboratory 4

+ANTH 415 Forensic Anthropology Methods 4

+ANTH 420/421 Archaeology Methods: Lecture 3

+and Archaeology Methods: Laboratory 1

+ANTH 451 Applied Ethnographic Methods 4

+ANTH 454 Ethnographic Field School 4

+ANTH 480 Studies of Language Use 4

+Complete the following course the fall semester prior to graduation n:

+ANTH 491 Senior Seminar 1

+Total Unite In Maior Core 07

+Total Units In Major Core At least one such course offered each semester 37

+At least one such course offered each semester.